 In order to test ground resistance, a Ground Resistance Tester must be used.
 A typical Ground Resistance Meter Kit contains a meter, two or three wire leads, and two ground rods.
 Instructions are supplied for either a two-point or three-point ground test.
-Figure 4.1 shows a two-point ground connection test.
+The figure below shows a two-point ground connection test.

-Figure 4.1 - Two-Point Ground Connection Test
+Two-Point Ground Connection Test